Regine-Makonga/Bikes-Sales-Data-Analysis-Excel-Project/README.md

 - Checked duplicates: There were no duplicates data
 - Checked missing values: There were no missing value
 - Converted OrderDate to americain date format
 - Created new column named Profit from SalesAmount and TotalProductCost
+- created new column CustomerAge by extracting age from OrderDate and Costumer-dob columns using Excel Formula
+- created AgeGroup column from CustomerAge column using [Nested IF Excel statements](https://support.microsoft.com/en-us/office/video-nested-if-functions-bdb0ebe2-caff-4914-835b-36796040e303)
 - Formatted SalesAmount, TotalProductCost and Profit to dollar currency
 - Created table for our data named Sales-Table.
 ### Data Analysis